zolex/vom/docs/README.md

 The data structures can be as deeply nested as you want.
 By default, nesting is enabled.
 That is when no accessor is given or the accessor is symfony property access syntax.

-If a property is another `VOM\Model` or any type of collection that contains models, and it has `accessor: false` configured, VOM will look for the nested model's properties on the same level as the property itself.
+If a property is another `VOM\Model` (or any type of collection that contains models) and it has `accessor: false` configured, VOM will look for the nested model's properties on the same level as the property itself.

 ```php
 use Zolex\VOM\Mapping as VOM;